DouglasUrner/Canvas-Tools/README.md

 # Canvas-Tools

-Tools for automating work with the Canvas LMS.
+Tools for automating work with the Canvas LMS (Free for Teachers).
 General goals:

 * Generate Canvas materials from documents under revision control.
 * Allow templates.